andrewbadge/DNSRoaming/Help/Readme.md

 Editing a Rule

 - Network Type: When the type is one of the select network Types.
 Common Networks are Ethernet or Wireless80211 (Wi-Fi).
 Types will work across different PCs.
-- Network Name: when the Network Name is..Unlikely to be consistent across different PCs.
+- Network Name: when the Network Name is XXX.
+NB: This is unlikely to be consistent across different PCs.
+- Address Filter
+  - Any Address
+  - By LAN Address
+  - By WAN Address
 - Address: Can be any address or a specific address range (Defined by Address and subnet).
 Use the icon to fill your current network's address.
 - Set to: a preefined list or use a specific preferred or alernative network.
 Use the icon to fill copy down a DNS set to the feilds below.